drbean/curriculum/pages/homepage/markdown/ThatsItThere.md

 I had reason to believe I might find it where I did find it.

-The only difference between the 2 situations is my state of mind, and the search activity that that prompted.
+The only difference between the 2 situations is my state of mind, and the search activity that that prompted?
-.

 What is the grammatical relationship between `There it is!` and `It IS there!`

 Back to [WobblyEnglish](WobblyEnglish.html)